misch2/ups12v/README.md

 # TODO (obstacles)

+## Hardware

-~Find out if XL6009 is OK under all circumstances, especially when powering on or with low input voltage.
-I measured more than 12 V on it's output in these situations!~
+~~Find out if XL6009 is OK under all circumstances, especially when powering on or with low input voltage.
+I measured more than 12 V on it's output in these situations!~~
 Resolved by using "EN" input on XL6009 and turning it on only when measured voltage exceeds allowed threshold.

+~~Replace current defining resistors on TP5100 from 2x parallel 0.1R (resulting in 2000 mA charging current) to 2x1R (resulting in 200 mA current).
+This is to prevent overloading of the power source.~~
+Done.

-Disconnect XL6009 output if main power is sufficient, to prevent situations when TP5100 not only charges the batteries but it's output is also used for powering the device via booster.
-We don't want to overload the charger (nor the main power source).
-P-MOSFET to the rescue?
+~~Disconnect XL6009 output if main power is sufficient, to prevent situations when TP5100 not only charges the batteries but it's output is also used for powering the device via booster.
+We don't want to overload the charger (nor the main power source).~~
+Implemented by adding the Q1 which is controlled by the input voltage and is therefore closed by default.

-Add a diode between the battery and XL6009 to prevent any voltage from the output to connect to battery.
+~~Add a diode between the battery and XL6009 to prevent any voltage from the output to connect to battery.~~ Done.

-Replace current defining resistors on TP5100 from 2x parallel 0.1R (resulting in 2000 mA charging current) to 2x1R (resulting in 200 mA current).
-This is to prevent overloading of the power source.
+Add a "reset" button for ESP (if possible).

+Add a fuse to the input too.

+Move the output switch behind the INA219 so that its state doesn't affect readings?

+Allow to turn off the output power completely and to power cycle the device.
+Power P-MOSFET at the output, probably?
+The existing "enable" pin on the booster is not sufficient, there's always the input voltage (~8 V)present on the output if the booster is turned off.
+Also turning off the power completely, including the ESP32, would be great.

+## Software

 Fix the "booster enable", it doesn't get enabled after startup, why?

-Add a "reset" button for ESP if possible.

-Add a fuse to the input too.

-Report states like "charging/discharging" etc.
+~Report states like "charging/discharging" etc.~

-Move the output switch after the INA219
+Done, in the text "state" entity.